Jae Jin: 2022: The Seasons In Between

+2026: The 5th Album

+On July 19, 2026, a funding campaign was successfully completed on crowdfunding platform Kickstarter with $33,749 successfully pledged of an initial $20,000 goal.
+The campaign received a "Projects We Love" designation from Kickstarter.
+The album was recorded in Nashville, TN being co-produced by friend and producer Aaron Hayes and is set to be released in October 2026 with global touring set to take place in 2027.

 Touring

-Jin played his first casual concerts as a solo artist in 2014 at various venues around the National Capital Region including Jammin' Java and Ebenezers Coffeehouse.
-Since the start of 2015 when he decided to do music full-time, he has toured extensively bringing him to over 124 cities.
+Jin played his first casual concerts as a solo artist in 2014 at various venues around the Nation's Capital Region including Jammin' Java and Ebenezers Coffeehouse.
+Since the start of 2015 when he decided to do music full-time, he has toured extensively bringing him to over 180 cities.
 Notable venues Jin has played concerts at include The Bitter End, SideWalk Cafe, Pianos (club), Rockwood Music Hall, Eddie's Attic, Hotel Café, Postcrypt Coffeehouse, Smith's Olde Bar (ATL), Neck of the Woods (SF), and more.